 The Hungry Hutch: Denver Omelet Tater Tot Casserole

-The other night, my son declared Tater Tots were his favorite meal.
-(Don’t judge; we may have just eaten two bags of tater tots for dinner last week.)
-So this week, I am stepping it up a notch for him, thanks to this recipe for Denver Omelet Tater Tot Casserole from Aaron Hutcherson The Hungry Hutch.
-I think of it as a one-pot breakfast-for-dinner crowd pleaser.
+My son once declared Tater Tots were his favorite meal.
+So this week, I am stepping it up a notch for him, thanks to this recipe for Denver Omelet Tater Tot Casserole from Aaron Hutcherson of The Hungry Hutch.
+The perfect excuse to put that workhorse Lodge cast iron skillet to use!
+I think of it this recipe as a one-pot breakfast-for-dinner crowd-pleaser.
 (And you know we like breakfast for dinner around here.)
-Serve with a huge bowl of fruit — and a bottle of ketchup, of course.
-Or if you really want to be the winner of dinner, make some Rainbow Salsa to serve with it.
+Serve with a huge bowl of fruit, and a bottle of ketchup, of course.
+Or if you really want to be the winner of dinner, whip up some Rainbow Salsa to serve with it.

-Saturday morning has always been pancake morning for us, but this week I am switching it up with this Stuffed French Toast with Strawberries recipe from Nicole Nares-Washington, AKA Brown Sugar Mama.
-Definitely use Challah bread, and if your kids don’t love cream cheese, you can change out the filling for Nutella or even bananas.
+Saturday morning has always been pancake morning for us, but this week I am switching it up with this Stuffed French Toast with Strawberries recipe from Nicole Nares-Washington, AKA Brown Sugar Food Blogger.
+Use Challah bread as she recommends, which imparts the right amount of sweetness, moisture, and density.
+If your kids don’t love cream cheese, you can swap out the filling for Nutella or even bananas.
+Or hey — why not both.

 ———–

 I put our weekly meals plans together based on food I am actually cooking for my family, and with you in mind.
-If you have suggestions, tips or recommendations for recipes or other food bloggers I should check out, please comment here, or shoot me a message in our Recipe Rescue group on Facebook.
-And if you need some company in your kitchen while you are cooking, turn on our SPAWNED podcast, like I do!
-It will feel like Kristen and Liz are sitting at your counter, sharing a glass of wine and good conversation while you whip up dinner. – Lisa
+If you have suggestions, tips or recommendations for recipes or other food bloggers we should check out, please comment here.